-- Identify, describe, analyze, and interpret artifacts, events, and issues from the world prior to 1500 from within at least three disciplinary perspectives - Describe, apply, and critique methods of scholarly inquiry into the world prior to 1500 from within at least three disciplinary perspectives - Apply multidisciplinary, interdisciplinary, and integrative tools, methods, and perspectives to analyze and interpret artifacts, events, and issues from the world prior to 1500 - Apply multidisciplinary, interdisciplinary, and integrative tools, methods, and perspectives to describe, analyze, and critique the roles played by the world prior to 1500 in contemporary cultures and societies - Communicate knowledge of and engagement with the world prior to 1500 effectively in written, oral, visual, and/or performative formats - b.
-How does the Minor support the University's Mission and Strategic Goals?

-The Minor in Global Premodern Studies (GPS) is intended to support the development of historical consciousness and intellectual curiosity among our students by facilitating and rewarding sustained interdisciplinary study of global prehistoric and historical cultures prior to the expansion of intercontinental trade, ca. 1500.
+Division of Academic Affairs Approved By: Academic Senate February 24, 2015 Policy Number: SP.14.10 Effective Date: August 19, 2015 Page 2 of 7 Global Premodern Studies Minor - Describe, apply, and critique methods of scholarly inquiry into the world prior to 1500 from within at least three disciplinary perspectives - Apply multidisciplinary, interdisciplinary, and integrative tools, methods, and perspectives to analyze and interpret artifacts, events, and issues from the world prior to 1500 - Apply multidisciplinary, interdisciplinary, and integrative tools, methods, and perspectives to describe, analyze, and critique the roles played by the world prior to 1500 in contemporary cultures and societies - Communicate knowledge of and engagement with the world prior to 1500 effectively in written, oral, visual, and/or performative formats HOW THE MINOR SUPPORTS THE UNIVERSITY'S MISSION AND STRATEGIC GOALS The Minor in Global Premodern Studies (GPS) is intended to support the development of historical consciousness and intellectual curiosity among our students by facilitating and rewarding sustained interdisciplinary study of global prehistoric and historical cultures prior to the expansion of intercontinental trade, ca. 1500.
 In doing so, it will uphold CI's mission pillar of integrative studies, building an interdisciplinary community of students and faculty with shared intellectual interests.
 By incorporating courses dealing with premodern societies worldwide, it will also support CI's mission of globalism and multicultural understanding, including the intersections of prehistoric and historical societies and the similarities and differences in the methods scholars use to investigate various types of societies and cultures.
 Finally, by providing cross-program support for lower-enrollment courses, this minor will help CI to offer a wider range of courses without reducing per-unit FTEs.

-c.
-Provide a catalog description of the Minor.
-Use the format in which it will appear in the catalog, including a program description, careers associated with the minor, and faculty names and titles.

-The Minor in Global Premodern Studies offers you the opportunity to undertake sustained interdisciplinary study of global prehistoric and historical cultures prior to ca. 1500 CE.
+PROVIDE A CATALOG DESCRIPTION OF THE MINOR (include a program description, careers associated with the minor, and faculty names and titles) The Minor in Global Premodern Studies offers you the opportunity to undertake sustained interdisciplinary study of global prehistoric and historical cultures prior to ca. 1500 CE.
 It complements such majors as anthropology, art, English, history, and performing arts by enabling you to balance study of the premodern world within your major with perspectives, methods, and knowledge obtained from engagement with one or more additional disciplines.
 Through application of multidisciplinary and interdisciplinary perspectives, you will gain a rich and nuanced understanding of the complexities of global premodern societies, and of the roles these societies play in contemporary culture and imagination.

-The Minor in Global Premodern Studies is intended for any student with an interest in the premodern world, locally or globally, regardless of major or intended career path, and the skills of interdisciplinary critical analysis that it seeks to foster are widely applicable across a range of careers.
+Division of Academic Affairs Approved By: Academic Senate February 24, 2015 Policy Number: SP.14.10 Effective Date: August 19, 2015 Page 3 of 7 Global Premodern Studies Minor The Minor in Global Premodern Studies is intended for any student with an interest in the premodern world, locally or globally, regardless of major or intended career path, and the skills of interdisciplinary critical analysis that it seeks to foster are widely applicable across a range of careers.
 The minor may be most relevant if you are considering the following career paths, particularly with a historical emphasis: anthropologist, archaeologist, artist, author, curator, educator (P-12 or college), journalist, lawyer, linguist, and positions in the travel and tourism industries.
 If you are considering pursuing postgraduate study in premodern topics, including teaching credentials, MAs, and PhDs, you may find the minor of particular benefit.
 GPS Steering Committee: